 In Richmond, the City provides and maintains a number of cultural and heritage facilities including the Library/Cultural Centre which is home to our City's main Library branch, Museum, Arts Centre, Art Gallery and Archives.

 Richmond is also home to the Gateway Theatre and several other public library branches.
 In addition, art programs are offered in all of our community centres.

 Public heritage facilities include Britannia Heritage Shipyard, London Farm, Minoru Chapel, Steveston Museum and the Steveston Interurban Tram.
 The Gulf of Georgia Cannery is a Federal Government facility.

 The responsibility for daily operation and programming of these facilities is shared with City staff and local volunteer organizations.

 Through the Planning & Development Department, the City also maintains an Online Heritage Inventory of privately-owned properties that have been designated as official heritage sites.

-In addition, the City sponsors and supports an active Public Art Program which fosters the development of visual and performance art in our community.
+In addition, the City sponsors and supports an active Public Art Program that fosters the development of visual and performance art in our community.

 Publicly-owned culture and heritage facilities are managed by the Arts, Culture and Heritage Services Division of the Community Services Department.
 The Public Art Program and the Heritage Inventory have been developed with the support of the Policy Planning Department in the Urban Development Division.